 If you write guest posts, then you can build backlinks for your blog.
 This is an old practice of building backlinks.
 So, you can also leverage guest posting for creating quality backlinks.

 There are some quality question-answer platforms which you can target for generating backlinks for your blog.

 Some of the popular QA platforms are Quora, Yahoo answer, Warrior Forum etc where you can participate to answer some questions and when you see some relevant posts of yours to support those answers, you can link to them.
 This way, you can generate tons of backlinks, but never spam on these types of sites.

 Commenting on other blog posts is a great way of building backlinks.
 Though the backlinks that are generated through blog commenting are no-follow, search engines count them.
 So, whether the backlinks are do-follow or no-follow, that doesn’t matter a lot.

 Exchanging links between your blog and another blog might be a good way of cross-linking, so both of you’ll generate backlinks for each other.

 But you shouldn’t practice this again and again because that time it might be detected by search engines.

 Search engine submission

 Directory submission is a declining factor for SEO because many bloggers tend to spam with this.
-So, I don’t personally recommend this part even though you can still submit only some safe directories to generate backlinks for your blog.
+So, I don’t personally recommend this part even though you can still submit only some safe directories to generate backlinks to your blog.

 There are many platforms where you can submit your articles to generate backlinks.